Synfig: File formats

 Synfig stores its animations in its own XML file format, often compressed with gzip.
 These files use the filename extension .sif (uncompressed), .sifz (compressed) or .sfg (zip container format).
 The files store vector graphics data, embed or reference external bitmap images, and also a revision history of the project.

 Synfig can render to video formats such as AVI, Theora and MPEG, as well as animated graphics formats such as MNG and GIF.
 It can also render to a sequence of numbered image files, using formats such as PNG, BMP, PPM and OpenEXR.

 From version 0.62.00, Synfig has basic support for SVG import.

 From version 0.91 Inkscape can save as .sif file format.

 Morevna era

-Much of the development of the tool since May 2008 has been in association with the Morevna Project, a Russian organisation centred around an animation project using Synfig and other libre software and based on the folkloric characters of Ivan Tsarevich and Marya Morevna, specifically in the context of The Death of Koschei the Deathless re-invented as a science fiction anime.
+Much of the development of the tool since May 2008 has been in association with the Morevna Project, a Russian organization centered around an animation project using Synfig and other libre software and based on the folkloric characters of Ivan Tsarevich and Marya Morevna, specifically in the context of The Death of Koschei the Deathless re-invented as a science fiction anime.
 They have been making regular updates since then on the Morevna project site, including a demo video released on November 10, 2012 and several episodes of the Morevna story and of animatics based on the Pepper&Carrot webcomic.
 Free Software Magazine contained an article on the project.